mdn/content/files/en-us/web/api/htmlelement/anchorelement/index.md

 ## Specifications

-This property is not currently a part of any specification.
-See [https://github.com/whatwg/html/pull/9144](https://github.com/whatwg/html/pull/9144) for an ongoing discussion about it.
+This attribute is not currently part of the HTML specification.
+Read the discussion about adding the `anchorElement` property at [https://github.com/whatwg/html/pull/9144](https://github.com/whatwg/html/pull/9144).

 ## Browser compatibility